On this page

 The Census of Canada gathers information on the demographic, social and economic conditions of the country's population.
 This guide will help you to locate online and print census data.
 If you don't find what you need, reach us at email@example.com or by chat, email, or phone via our Ask Us services, or stop by the Reference Desk at any Library branch.

 The first census of New France was conducted in 1666.
 Censuses were taken intermittently until 1851 when legislation was passed requiring that censuses be conducted every ten years.
 The ten-year (or decennial) census is the major census; it is taken in years ending with a 1 (e.g., 1991, 2001).
 This is the census used by the Chief Electoral Officer to redistribute seats in Parliament.
 In 1956, a five-year (or quinquennial) census began to be conducted; this census is taken in years ending with a 6 (e.g., 1996, 2006).
 Changes are made to the Census when necessary (e.g., when new data is required).

 Most households (80%) receive a short census questionnaire, which is used to determine statistics such as population, age, sex, and marital status.
 In 2011, the government eliminated the mandatory long form census and replaced it with an optional voluntary National Household Survey.
-As a result, researchers continue to rely on the 2006 Census for substantive information.The 2006 Census long questionnaire (PDF) included 53 additional questions on a variety of subjects, including education, ethnicity, mobility, income, and employment.
+As a result, researchers continued to rely on the 2006 Census for substantive information.The 2006 census long form questionnaire (PDF) included 53 additional questions on a variety of subjects, including education, ethnicity, mobility, income, and employment.
 There has since been a 2016 census long form questionnaire.

 The following terms are useful for understanding census information: